 Email Steve at firstname.lastname@example.org

-Philly has three adult sons and, with a bit more free time now than the others, enjoys her allotment, travelling, and off-road running in her adopted homeland North Yorkshire (15 marathons, 6 ultra-marathons and counting!)
+She has three adult sons, and, with a bit more free time now, she enjoys walking and off-road running in her new home in the Western Isles.

 Philly manages iD’s Twitter account @Innov_Dementia